A story about how we got lost - because we didn't have the right map. Bottom line: Use our Eight Step Process to Hire Right!

 Melissa and I were pleased with ourselves.
-We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed, our guys were happy 'doing their thing' and all we had to do is get there and relax.
+We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed and our guys were happy 'doing their thing'.
+All we had to do is get there and relax.

 As we approached our transportation for the day, Melissa's husband’s HUGE Ford 350 XLT Super Duty King Ranch Turbo Diesel Pick Up Truck, she shared that she was nervous about driving this beast.
-It was ginormous and loud, and Melissa - petite and soft-spoken.
+It seemed even bigger and louder than it was, compared to Melissa's being very petite and soft-spoken.
 Seeing her in the driver’s seat was like putting a toddler at the wheel of a four door Chevy.
 Cute, curious and out of place.
 We both could have used a step ladder to get in it!

 I assured her that we’d be fine.
 That I’d serve as her navigator.
 Neither one of us had the directions.
 Somehow in our vacation mindset we’d never nailed down exactly how to get to Heaven’s Landing.
-Melissa tapped her Find My Friends App on her iPhone, a GPS App that allows you to easily locate friends and family, and we pinpointed where her husband was and the directions were promptly mapped out for us.
+Melissa tapped her Find My Friends on her iPhone, a GPS App that allows you to easily locate friends and family.
+We pinpointed where her husband was and the directions were promptly mapped out for us.

 Off we went, confident that we’d be there safely in no time.

-We knew something seemed a little off when our directions from the App said to take a left onto a graveled, twisted and curvy road.
-We double-checked the App to make that it would get us to our final destination, and assured ourselves that it must be right.
+We knew something seemed a little off when the directions guided us to take a left onto a graveled, twisted and curvy road.
+We double-checked the directions and it said we'd get there.
 It LOOKED like we would end up in the right place, but it FELT all wrong.